 Researching our Local Heritage

-This project allows us to run a series of training workshops and events to help people get involved with and contribute to IFLI’s various built and cultural heritage projects.
-These include volunteer projects to research historic trade along the Inner Forth, coal mining, and the historic Alloa and Clackmannan estates.
-Training has also helped people map the results of this research using open-source GIS.
+This project allowed us to run a series of training workshops and events to help people get involved with and contribute to IFLI’s various built and cultural heritage projects (and those run by external groups and organisations - all skills were transferrable!).

 In May 2016 we investigated the Orchard / Grange area of Zetland Park in Grangemouth too.
 You can read a blog by one of the volunteers, Charlene Forbes, here and see the results of the 3D scans on our youtube channel.
 The Data Structure Report for this survey can be found here and we've also uploaded some of the photogrammetry mesh images below (provided by AOC Archaeology).

-If this wasn't enough, we also worked with AOC Archaeology at Bennet House, Culross on 30 May 2016.
-The results of their laser scan of the building can also be found on our youtube 3D scan playlist and below.
+If this wasn't enough, we also worked with AOC Archaeology at Bennet House, Culross in May 2016.
+The results of the laser scan of the building can also be found on our youtube 3D scan playlist and below.

-On the weekend of the 9/10 July 2016, a group of volunteers carried out a variety of surveys of the Kennetpans Distillery warehouse building.
+One weekend in July 2016, a group of volunteers carried out a variety of surveys of the Kennetpans Distillery warehouse building.
 Led by AOC Archaeology, the surveys ranged from producing drawings to more technical surveys such as photogrammetry and laser scanning.
 An example of the great work that was carried out was the photogrammetry survey of the fireplace which was produced by some of the newly trained volunteers.
 You can see the results of their work here.
 A laser scan point cloud survey was also carried out on the building and we have uploaded below.

 In 2017 there were two further public events run as part of the project.

-In May we were back in Zetland Park, this time to digitally reconstruct Grangemouth's old clock tower.
+In May we were back in Zetland Park, this time to digitally reconstruct Grangemouth's historic Town Clock.
 The tower sat atop the Town Chambers near the busy dockyard in the town until much of the building was damaged by fire.
 The tower was put into storage, and is one of the few physical remains of Grangemouth's Old Town.
 With AOC Archaeology and a group of local volunteers we used photogrammetry to digitally reconstruct the tower.
 You can see a video of the day, as well as the results of the scan, below.

 And in September 2017, as part of the Inner Forth Festival, we again teamed up with AOC Archaeology, as well as the Valleyfield Heritage Project and Fife Council, to excavate the remains of Valleyfield Estate stables.
 The Estate, now largely woodland just to the north of the village, was formerly a designed landscape built for Sir Robert Preston, and is the only Scottish example of the work of Humphry Repton, a famed landscape designer.
 Excavation work was done around the outer walls of the stables, on flooring of both stalls for horses and office-space corridors, and in a large fountain/doocot in the centre of the structure.